samueldsingh/data-engineering/interview_questions/15-oops.md

 In this example, the `Drawable` interface defines the contract that classes must implement the `draw()` method.
 Both the `Circle` and `Square` classes implement the `Drawable` interface by providing their own implementation of the `draw()` method.
 This allows them to be used interchangeably in a more abstract and unified way.

+## 28. Special functions

+- `__init__`: The `__init__` function is called every time an object is created from a class.
+The `__init__` method lets the class initialize the object's attributes and serves no other purpose.
+It is only used within classes

+- `__str__`: The `__str__` method in Python represents the class objects as a string – it can be used for classes.
+The `__str__` method should be defined in a way that is easy to read and outputs all the members of the class.
+           This method is also used as a debugging tool when the members of a class need to be checked.
+__repr__ : In Python, __repr__ is a special method used to represent a class's objects as a string. __repr__ is called by the repr() built-in function.
+           You can define your own string representation of your class objects using the __repr__ method.
+           Special methods are a set of predefined methods used to enrich your classes.
+__iter__ : The Python iter() function returns an iterator for the given object.
+The iter() function creates an object which can be iterated one element at a time.
+           These objects are useful when coupled with loops like for loop, while loop.

+__next__  :The __next__() method must return the next item in the sequence.
+On reaching the end, and in subsequent calls, it must raise StopIteration

+# Extras
 Object-Oriented Programming (OOP) is a programming paradigm that organizes code into objects, each representing a real-world entity or concept.
 It focuses on structuring code around objects that have data (attributes) and behavior (methods), and these objects interact with each other to perform tasks.
 OOP provides several key concepts to achieve this organization, including encapsulation, inheritance, polymorphism, and abstraction.
 Let's dive into each of these concepts in detail:

 1. **Class:**